 Reboot is required to complete the upgrade.
 Press 'Enter' to reboot the system. (press Enter)

 Broadcast message from root (ttyS1) (Mon Jun 23 09:28:38 2014): The system is going down for reboot NOW!
 Console session with module sfr terminated.

-Note: When the installation is complete, the system reboots.
+Note The SFR is in a "Recover" state during the installation process.
+It can take up to an hour or so to complete the installation of the SFR module.
+When the installation is complete, the system reboots.
 Allow ten or more minutes for the application component installation and for the ASA SFR services to start.
-The output of the show module sfr command should indicate that all processes are Up.
+The output of the show module sfr command indicates that all processes are Up.